Trey Anastasio on stage, 1991

 Era Summary

 This was the simplest rig Trey ever played — a tight, purposeful setup built around pure tone rather than elaborate processing.
-No rack gear, no MIDI switching, no harmonizers.
+No MIDI switching, no harmonizers.
 Just a Languedoc guitar, a Mesa Boogie, a handful of pedals, and a pair of hand-built cabinets.
+A second Mesa Boogie head and a proper rack enclosure arrived around November 1992, but the signal chain itself remained essentially unchanged through the end of this era.

 The combination of the Ross compressor, dual Tube Screamers, and the warm resonance of the first Languedoc hollowbody created a voice that is immediately recognizable across hundreds of early Phish shows.
 The Microverb's reverse setting added just enough space without ever cluttering the sound.